 Source: *U.S. Bureau of Labor Statistics

 Some colleges and universities offer an associate's or bachelor's degree in welding technology.
 Preparatory courses for a certification exam are offered by many technical institutes, colleges, and trade schools.
 Certification for welding inspectors is conducted by the American Welding Society.
-The program includes hands-on experience achieved by working with a senior certified welding inspector, seminars, classes, and workshops in standard welding codes and symbols, welding processes, and visual inspection.
+Programs include hands-on experience achieved by working with senior certified welding inspectors, seminars, classes, and workshops in standard welding codes and symbols, welding processes, and visual inspection.